ayoub-tajana/my-os/README.md

                 <bold>as & ld</bold>
             </td>
             <td>
-                <p>The assembler and linker to create at the end a file that the BIOS/UEFI can read</p>
+                The assembler and linker to create at the end a file that the BIOS/UEFI can read
             </td>
         </tr>
         <tr>